Kufra District: Geography

 Kufra's location in Libya's southeast places it on the country's border with Egypt, Sudan (unlike any other Libyan district), and Chad.
-It borders the following regions of these countries, namely, New Valley Governorate, Egypt in the east, Shamaliyah State, Sudan in southeast, North Darfur State, Sudan in the far southeast, Bourkou-Ennedi-Tibesti Region, Chad in the south.
-Domestically, it borders the following districts, namely, Murzuq in west, Jufra in northwest and Al Wahat in north.
-Kufra is a part of Cyrenacian geographical subdivision, the largest region in Libya and which is mostly semi arid in nature.
-The region receives an annual rainfall of 5 in.
-There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.
-All three regions of the county have mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
+It borders the following regions of these countries, namely, New Valley Governorate, Egypt in the east, Shamaliyah State, Sudan in the southeast, North Darfur State, Sudan in the far southeast, and Bourkou-Ennedi-Tibesti Region, Chad in the south.
+Domestically, it borders the following districts, namely, Murzuq in the west, Jufra in the northwest and Al Wahat in the north.
+Kufra is a part of Cyrenacian geographical subdivision, the largest region in Libya and which is mostly semi-arid in nature.
+The region receives average annual rainfall of 5 in.
+There are no perennial rivers in the region, although it is abundant with groundwater aquifers.
+The terrain of all three regions of the county is mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 It is desert climate in all other parts of the region.
-Dust storms lasting four to eight days are fairly common during Spring.
+Dust storms lasting four to eight days are fairly common during the spring.

 Per 2006 census, there were totally 13,313 economically active people in the district.
-There were 6,295 government employees, 2,178 employers, 6,454 first level workers and 001 second level workers.
-There were 85 workers in state administration, 85 in agriculture, animal husbandry and forestry, 2,445 in agriculture and hunting, 2,029 in education, 1,558 in private enterprises, 584 in health and social work, 85 in production, 2,214 in technical work and 354 service workers.
+There were 6,295 government employees, 2,178 employers, 6,454 first level workers, and 1 second level worker.
+There were 85 workers in state administration, 85 in agriculture, animal husbandry and forestry, 2,445 in agriculture and hunting, 2,029 in education, 1,558 in private enterprises, 584 in health and social work, 85 in production, 2,214 in technical work, and 354 service workers.
 The total enrollment in schools was 17,364 and the number of people above secondary stage and less than graduation was 875.

-As per the report from World Health Organization (WHO), there were one communicable disease centres, one dental clinic, one general clinics, three out-patient clinics, five pharmacies, 16 PHC centres, one rural clinics and no specialized clinics.
+As per the report from World Health Organization (WHO), there was one communicable disease centre, one dental clinic, one general clinic, three out-patient clinics, five pharmacies, 16 PHC centres, one rural clinic, and no specialized clinics.